Crisis Cleanup is collaborative, and only works when each organization respects others' ability and right to help survivors.

 For convenience and efficiency, Crisis Cleanup allows you to download a CSV file (e.g. an Excel file) containing all of the work orders in an incident.
 It is a very popular feature, based upon the number of downloads.
 The CSV file contains information necessary to contact residents, plan, deploy work teams, and run reports.
 Crisis Cleanup strictly minimizes the personal information it collects (see the Client Data Collection Policy).

-While a complete download of all survivors' contact information has benefits, it also has three significant drawbacks:
+While being able to download a complete list all survivors' contact information is convenient, it also has three significant drawbacks:

 - Your organization must rely upon every other organization to keep your clients' contact information safe.

-- Any unauthorized person who obtains a copy of this file would have all of the contact information for up to 20,000 clients.
+- Any unauthorized person who obtains a copy of this file would have all of the contact information for up to 20,000 clients (on larger incidents).

 - Some organizations download the entire list and go straight to work without claiming any work orders in Crisis Cleanup.
 While this helps the survivors they serve, it hurts your clients when you must spend days calling dozens of families to find one that still needs help.